bwolmarans/simplefiringrange/README.md

-# simplefiringrange aka 80s firing range
+# simplefiringrange

-18.04
+## This allows many OWASP top 10 type attacks, and more
+## without a rich complex application.
+## There are enough of those IMHO

+## Now as a Docker Conatainer!
+## Run it everywhere you have Docker!

-So normally, this creates a random admin password but for now we'll change it.
+So normally, mattrayners conatiner  creates a random mysql admin password but for now we'll change it to a hard coded one, one of our favourites.
 Keep reading.

 ```